Politics of Germany: 2017–2021

-2021 onwards
+2021–2025

 Scheduled elections for the new Bundestag were held on 26 September 2021 during the COVID-19 pandemic.
 Angela Merkel did not stand for a fifth term but handed her post over after the second longest term for a chancellor in German history.
 Olaf Scholz was sworn in as the new chancellor on 8 December 2021.
-His Social Democrats had won the majority of votes and formed a liberal-left coalition government with The Greens and the FDP.
+His Social Democrats had won the plurality of votes and formed a liberal-left coalition government with The Greens and the FDP.

+For the first time since 1949 the South Schleswig Voters' Association was able to gain a seat in the Bundestag.
+As a party which represents Frisian and Danish minorities in Germany it is not bound by the 5% threshold.

+The Left party missed that threshold as well and was only able to enter the Bundestag by winning three direct mandates.
+This was only the fourth time in history that this clause on the minimum number of constituency seats required for party representation in Parliament was applied.

 In February 2022, Frank-Walter Steinmeier was elected for a second five-year term as Germany's president.
-Although largely ceremonial post, he has been seen as a symbol of consensus and continuity.
+Although a largely ceremonial post, he has been seen as a symbol of consensus and continuity.